Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

 1. <a id="dns_resolve_ips"></a>

-   To find the client's hostname, run the {% include qq.html command="dns_resolve_ips" %} and specify the client's IP address.
+   To find the client's hostname, run the {% include qq.html command="dns_resolve_ips" %} command and specify the client's IP address.
 For example:

    ```bash
    qq dns_resolve_ips --ips {{site.exampleIP2}}